 Beagles

-Beagles are classified as a hound.
-They are the smallest breed of hunting hound.
+Beagles are classified as hounds and are the smallest breed of hunting hounds.
 Beagles are most commonly used as family pets and hunting dogs.
+They are known to have an excellent sense of smell and can often be seen sniffing around the yard and following their noses.

 Breed Varieties

-There are two varieties of beagle – one is under 13 inches tall (measured at the shoulder) and the other is between 13-15 inches.
+There are two varieties of beagle recognised by the American Kennel Club: small and large.
+The small beagle is classified as measuring 13 inches or less in height (measured at the shoulder) and the large beagle is typically between 13-16 inches.

 Crossbreeds